DigitalVS/Galaxy-Flash-Expansion/README.md

 ![Directory listing example.](/images/usb_flash_screen.png)

-> Expansion board USB Type-A connector is not an universal USB connector and other devices than flash drives (and possible external USB hard drives), when plugged to the connector, will not work!
+> Expansion board USB Type-A connector is not a universal USB connector and other devices than flash drives (and possible external USB hard drives), when plugged to the connector, will not work!

 ## Hardware Features